mebeim/aoc/2021/README.md

 **NOTE**: today's part 1 and 2 can be solved using the same algorithm, however part 1 is simpler and allows for different, less optimal algorithms to accomplish the same task.
-The algorithm implementation here in part 1 is far from optimal, and in fact unsuitable for part 2.
+The algorithm implemented here in part 1 is far from optimal, and in fact unsuitable for part 2.
 Nonetheless, I've decided to describe it for educational purposes.
 You can directly skip to [part 2][d14-p2] for the actual solution.